yangray1/BreadWinner/Deliverable 2 - Iteration 2 PLAN.md

 #### Artifacts

-List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be To-do lists, Task boards, schedule(s), etc.
- * We want to understand:
-   * How do you keep track of what needs to get done?
-   * How do you prioritize tasks?
-   * How do tasks get assigned to team members?

 We are outlining tasks with a Trello scrum board, as well as in this planning document.

 #### Git / GitHub workflow

 We will each create a branch of the master repo and commit changes to our respective branches.
-Branches will allow each person to view and test their peers’ work before merging new features to the master.
-We can use pull-requests that have been reviewed by 5 other teammates to integrate changes into master.
+We will then make a pull request when a feature is done.
+This will allow each person to view and test their peers’ work before merging new features to the master.
+Once every member agrees that the feature works, it can then be merged into the master branch.

 ## Product